https://static.wixstatic.com/media/5d3363_3d29ba98d2f7485e8a1b9298dd61ff92~mv2.png

 TESTING

 Send a sample of the sand you are considering (sandwich-sized snap-lock bag) to Arena Surfaces for a report on the sand you are considering.
-A sieve analysis includes an examination of the grain fineness (or ‘dispersity’) and the gradation of the individual grain fineness levels relative to each other.
-We can recommend which type of sand/footing/additive needs to be added for stability.
+A sieve analysis includes an examination of the grain size, shape, composition, type, and drainage qualities relative to one another, assessing standalone stability before adding any additives.

 Get a bucket of the sample sand, create a hole with your hands and fill it with water.
 The water must not pool and stay; it must drain through.
 The speed of this process will also help you understand how this option drains as a surface.